kjswedberg/kjswedberg.github.io/week1.md

 I was introduced to the Thermal Decay Test Collection Kit over Zoom during the afternoon.
 The introduction included information regarding the collectors, a centralizer, end nodes (433 mHz temperature and humidity sensors), and a RPI real time clock.
 The hardware goals for the project include modeling the designed system to create a plan of attack and to document everything.
 Technical documentation goals include determing how much power it uses, how long it will last using its back-up batteries, and instrucions on assembling and deploying the system.

 I also read though [this article](https://towardsdatascience.com/this-will-make-you-a-command-line-ninja-93a51cdb16b1), which was posted to Discord.
 The article is about using command lines.
 I had done very simple tasks using the command line terminal during high school on Windows 8, however a lot of the information in the article was new to me.
 So I found an tutorial about the Linux command line for begineers that I am planning on going through sometime.
-That tutural is located [here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
+That tutorial is located [here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).

 ## Wednesday, May 20, 2020

 This morning, I started out by going through the ERDC Purchase Request Document and marking down the information that I could find for power usage.
 I was not able to find the power usage for all of the items.
 I was able to find how much power was supplied by any power supplies, the approximate output power supplied by the 6 V solar panel, the rated power range for the 3 pin Female DC Power Jack Panel, and approximate power used by the Strip of 150 Neopixels.
-For the 22AWG solid core hook-up wire, I was able to find a current rating of 3.0 A.
+For the 22AWG solid core hook-up wire, I was able to find a current rating of 3.0 A, assuming that it uses a rubber/vinyl conductor.

-During the afternoon, I was assigned a daily quest to make slides about backups vs. archives and about realtime vs. near-realtime vs. batch.
+During the afternoon, I was assigned a daily quest to make two slides about backups vs. archives and about realtime vs. near-realtime vs. batch.
+I also read the the tutorial that I found yesturday about Linux command lines, since there is a possibility that I may be using them.

+## Thursday, May 21, 2020.
+This morning, I reviewed some of the power usage information that I found yesturday for the ERDC Purchase Request Document.
+Using that information, I made a parts list of the parts that I would need to measure the power that the Raspberry Pi's would use.
+The parts on the list are mostly adapters that will allow for a maximum current of 3.5 A and that can work with the USB multimeter that is on the ERDC Purchase Request Document.